PeterWaher/HardenMqtt/README.md

 To achieve this level of encryption, pairing of devices and sensors have to be performed.
 This is also done publicly, but securely over MQTT, highlighting the fact that malicious users can have access to the pairing process as well, if able to.
 Public key cryptography and signatures are vital for the pairing process to be secured.

+**Note**: The curve `Ed25519` with the corresponding `EdDSA` algorithm can be easily replaced by any other Elliptic Curve or asymetric cipher with a corresponding algorithm for signing and generating shared keys.
+Likewise, the `AES-256` cipher can be easily replaced by any other symmetric cipher, as soon as both parties have agreed on ciphers to be used.
+Cipher negotiation is not included in the Pairing process however, but can be easily added.

 Projects
 ---------